jbsimple/simple-patches/readme.md

 ### Hello!
 Quality of life changes to the work system that my work colleagues and myself wanted to make the work day go by that much faster.

+#### How it works:
+This is a layer of javascript that is loaded on top of the system page load.
+It introduces various extra functions and pages, css style sheets and fixes bugs that were "denied because it's not worth fixing".
+It uses a free vercel host that mirrors this repository so it can be directly added into a browser extension to load external js.

+#### Key features of note:
+Revamped reports; including various reporting presets and a visual display of report data before download.
+Actual user and team producivity pages with statistics directly pulled from reports.
+Modifications to the stylesheet to make the site look and run better.
+There are other smaller modifications made, look below at the patches list to see all the specific changes.

 #### How to use (Chromium):
 - Get [User JavaScript and CSS extension.](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en)
+- The extension requires exension developer mode; go to [manage extensions](chrome://extensions) and click the switch to enable developer mode.
 - Go to system homepage (dashboard).
 - Click on the extention and add a new rule.
 - Add a '/*' to the end of the url to ensure it works on all pages.